 A common point of confusion is when gates are missing from certain parts of the experiment but present in the gating interface.
 This can manifest as missing gates in the illustration, export statistics advance analyses, etc. To avoid this problem, press the Apply gates button when changes have been made in the gating interface such that they are applied to the rest of the experiment.
 If you navigate the other menu such as create a new advanced analysis without pressing the Apply gates button after changing gates, the Cytobank platform notifies you with a message.

 Gating changes are saved continuously, not with the Apply gates button

 When gating in the gating interface, every action taken is saved immediately and overwrites the Scratch Gates.
 You can see this reflected in the status indicator that appears below the gating plot.
 No action needs to be taken on your part to save your gates.
 Your computer could crash one second after moving a gate, and you won't lose any work!
 Changes are saved continuously to the Cytobank cloud.
-The apply buttons simply apply the state of the gating interface to the rest of the Experiment as detailed above.
+The Apply gates buttons simply apply the state of the gating interface to the rest of the experiment as detailed above.